 2. Upper Homadola – Owned by Sir John Kothalawala.

 4. Udugama – Morawak Korale Transport

 5. Stokesland – The Ceylon Timber and Rubber Syndicate Ltd.

-Homadola Estate has and produces Tea, Rubber, Oil palm, Cinnamon, Dragon Fruit, Pineapple and Banana crops.
-The work force of the estate at present is 720.
-The Total Population is 2300.
-Of the workforce, 77% are Tamils and 23% Sinhalese.
+Homadola Estate has and produces Tea, Rubber, Oil palm, Cinnamon / Cinnamon Oil, Coconut and Pineapple.
+The work force of the estate at present is 377.
+The Total Population is 1774.
+Of the workforce, 60% are Tamils and 40% Sinhalese.

-Homadola is the largest Multi crop plantation in Sri Lanka with both Tea and Rubber Factories and can boast of having the best in class of Oil palm and Tea Nurseries.
+Homadola is the largest Multi crop plantation in Sri Lanka and can boast of having the best in class of Oil palm and Tea Nurseries.
 It’s the estate that holds the record highest Tea YPH for low grown RPC estates.
 The estate has won many awards in Social Welfare Activities and has been in the forefront of improving living standards for her Associates.